iluwatar/java-design-patterns/log-aggregation/README.md

 **Programmatic example**

-# Log Aggregation Design Pattern

 Log Aggregation is a pattern that centralizes the collection, storage, and analysis of logs from multiple sources to facilitate monitoring, debugging, and operational intelligence.
 It is particularly useful in distributed systems where logs from various components need to be centralized for better management and analysis.

 In this example, we will demonstrate the Log Aggregation pattern using a simple Java application.
 The application consists of multiple services that generate logs.
 These logs are collected by a log aggregator and stored in a central log store.

-The Central Log Store is responsible for storing the logs collected from various services.
+The `CentralLogStore` is responsible for storing the logs collected from various services.
 In this example, we are using an in-memory store for simplicity.

 ```java
 public class CentralLogStore {